Hjorthmedh/RGCmorphology/ms/intro.md

 selectively target the same types of RGCs in different animals.
-We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type. **Comment on Hoxd10 as multiple types here, using as control** Three example RGCs of each genetic type are shown in Figure 1.
+We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type. **Comment on Hoxd10 as multiple types here, using as first-approximation and a control to see what happens when we break this assumption**
+Three example RGCs of each genetic type are shown in Figure 1.
 The axons (red) and dendrites (black) were manually traced, and the locations of the somas were marked.
 Each RGC collects information